 Finally, Liliana of the Dark Realms is an amazing early play, allowing you to hit your land drops.
 If you can hit the ultimate before it’s dealt with, you’ll have as much mana as you’ll ever want for the rest of the game.

-Mono black has a lot of powerful utility spells, though we’ll focus on removal.
-A good mono black deck needs to be able to take care of the opposing threats.
+Mono Black has a lot of powerful utility spells, though we’ll focus on removal.
+A good mono Black Commander deck needs to be able to take care of the opposing threats.

 The best of these creatures include:

 Similarly, there are a number of creatures that cause your opponents to sacrifice a creature upon entering the battlefield.
 This isn’t the same as targeted removal but can be quite good regardless, especially if you recur them – they can control the board while getting around hexproof and indestructible.

 Having plenty of redundancy on these effects can give you a surprisingly relentless amount of control.
 Here are the best of them: